sguzmanm/PicrossVS/imports/api/README.md

 Game: {
     state:0/1/2 (WaitingForPlayers,Active,Finished),
     players:[]={user,boards:Board, curScore},
-    numWaitedUsers (Num of users the game should wait for) }
+    numWaitedUsers (Num of users the game should wait for),
+    board: Base board for the game
+}
 ```